bramstein/typeset/README.md

 ### Assisted browser line breaks

 The line breaking algorithm can also be used to correct the line breaks made by the browser.
 The easiest way to do is to split a text up into lines and adjust the CSS `word-spacing` property.
 Unfortunately, Webkit based browsers do not support sub-pixel word-spacing.
 Alternatively, we can absolute position each word or split the line into segmants with integer word spacing.
-You can see the latter approach in action on the [examples/flatland/](Flatland line breaking example.)
+You can see the latter approach in action on the [Flatland line breaking example.](examples/flatland/)

 ### Examples